PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 ### Which jobs does the batch export run in BigQuery?

 If you check your BigQuery [JOBS view](https://cloud.google.com/bigquery/docs/information-schema-jobs) or the [Google Cloud console](https://cloud.google.com/bigquery/docs/managing-jobs#view-job) for job details, you may notice the PostHog batch export running jobs in your BigQuery warehouse.

 Regardless of model, PostHog batch exports run a [load job](https://cloud.google.com/bigquery/docs/batch-loading-data) to batch load the data for the current period into BigQuery.
-Moreover, you will see additional query jobs in your logs when exporting a mutable model as the merge operation the batch export executes requires running additional queries in your BigQuery warehouse.
+Moreover, you will see additional [query jobs](https://cloud.google.com/bigquery/docs/running-queries) in your logs when exporting a mutable model as the merge operation the batch export executes requires running additional queries in your BigQuery warehouse.

+If you are noticing an issue with your BigQuery batch export, it may be useful to check the aforementioned [JOBS view](https://cloud.google.com/bigquery/docs/information-schema-jobs) and the [Google Cloud console](https://cloud.google.com/bigquery/docs/managing-jobs#view-job).
+The error logs in them could be valuable to either diagnose the issue by yourself, or when creating a support request for us to look into.